 Over time, these areas can be polluted, erode, or otherwise fill with sediment or other materials, causing both short and long-term problems in the environment.

 Learn about what makes up a watershed and how stormwater runoff affects the stream, rivers, and Lake Champlain.

-A watershed is an area of land that drains all the streams and rainfall to a common outlet such as the outflow of a reservoir, mouth of a bay, or any point along a stream channel.
+A watershed is an area of land that drains all the streams and rainfall to a common outlet such as the outflow of a reservoir, mouth of a bay, or in this case, Lake Champlain.
 The word watershed is sometimes used interchangeably with drainage basin or catchment.